PulseWaves/Specification/specification.rst

   z_{last} = z_{anchor} + last_returning_sample \* sample_units * dz

-Index of Pulse Description Record:
+Index of Pulse Descriptor:
-  The record ID of the "PulseWaves_Spec" VLR or AVLR containing a description of this laser pulse and the exact details how its waveform is sampled in form of a "Pulse Description Record".
+  The record ID minus 100,000 of the "PulseWaves_Spec" VLR or AVLR that contains a description of this laser pulse and the exact details how its waveform is sampled in form of a "Pulse Descriptor Record".
 Up to 16,384 different descriptions can be specified.

 Scan Direction Flag:
   This bit remains the same as long as pulses are output with the mirror of the scanner travelling in the same direction or as long as they are reflected from the same mirror facet of the scanner.
 It flips whenever the mirror direction or the facet changes.